akamai-consulting/sitespeed/README.md

 The Google and Portal components each get installed on their own Linode.

 The Sitespeed component is the primary testing machine, which gets installed on its own Linode.
-This componet should be installed in every location that you want to run tests.
+This component should be installed in every location that you want to run tests.

 To install each of the components use the following Stackscrips: